Valakor/CS102-Coursework/PA1 - Social Network/DesignDocument.md

 ## User Interface
 The UI of this program is very simplistic as it is only command prompt based.
-The program user will run the program, providing an input `.gml` file, a command file (`.txt`), and an output `.gml` file in that order.
+The user will run the program, providing an input `.gml` file, a command file (`.txt`), and an output `.gml` file in that order.
 Initial User objects will be created from the data provided in the input `.gml` file, modified by the `.txt` command file, and finally output into another `.gml` file.
 A user can change the user data in the input `.gml` file and modify the commands in the command file to produce different results.

 ##Test Cases
 Testing will be done using the provided `test.gml` and `commands.txt` files (in addition to other test cases).
-Possible problems include:
-+ Incorrectly formated `.gml` files (user-made or output from class `GMLWriter`)
-+ Trying to access/modify/friend a `User` object that does not exist in the network
-+ Incorrectly formated command file
-+ Attempting to add a `User` to his/her own `friendList_`
-+ Attempting to remove a friend from `friendList_` that is not currently in the `friendList_` (whether or not the User exists on the network)
-+ Attempting to add a friend from the list of User objects that already exists in `friendList_`

-These problems should be avoided using exception handling, where the program throws an appropriate exception in case of an issue.